 The detection and deconfliction of potential collisions between UAVs is locally performed between UAVs using direct UAV to UAV communication over PC5.
 The USS may be informed of the potential collision situation.

-The UAVs are assumed to be provisioned with the A2X Policy which includes a DAA deconflicting policy indicating unicast or broadcast communication for deconflicting.
+Deconflicting policy which indicates the communication mode (unicast or broadcast) used for deconflicting for A2X is defined in 6.2.1.2.1.

+Authorization and provisioning of policy parameters for A2X communication over PC5 reference point as described in clause 6.2.1.2 is leveraged.